guruji-byte/susfs4ksu/ksu_module_susfs/README.md

 - To enable umount for zygote spawned system process on boot, create a new file to `/data/adb/susfs_umount_for_zygote_system_process` and reboot.

+- To enable umount for zygote spawned isolated service process on boot, create a new file to `/data/adb/susfs_umount_for_zygote_iso_service` and reboot.

 - To disable `KSU_SUSFS_AUTO_ADD_SUS_KSU_DEFAULT_MOUNT` on boot, create a new file to `/data/adb/susfs_no_auto_add_sus_ksu_default_mount` and reboot.

 - To disable `KSU_SUSFS_AUTO_ADD_SUS_BIND_MOUNT` on boot, create a new file to `/data/adb/susfs_no_auto_add_sus_bind_mount` and reboot.